hypertidy/xisoband/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This example shows how to get the output of isoband as a *list of lists* of matrices, and to simply plot it.

 ``` r
 library(xisoband)